thamar-solorio/acl-pub/camera-ready-faq.md

    and photos should be included directly in the paper in their final positions.
 Ideally, you should use vector graphic formats (PDF, EPS), which allow the graphics to scale arbitrarily.
-Avoid GIF or JPEG images that are low resolution or highly compressed.</p>
+Avoid GIF or JPEG images that are low resolution or highly compressed.

    Your paper must look good both when printed (8.5" x 11" size, black-and-white) and when viewed onscreen as PDF (zoomable to any